 Start Training Your Frenchie

 Making sure your new Frenchie is going to become a well-behaved dog is the first step of ongoing harmony with kids at home.
-Show your French Bulldog simple commands, such as lying down and sitting, keep this up and your Frenchie will learn through training how to act around children.
+Show your French Bulldog simple commands, such as lying down and sitting.
+Keep this up, and your Frenchie will learn how to act around children through training.

 If your Frenchie is prone to jump up on guests and kids, telling them to sit on the floor instead will allow you to guide them towards a more acceptable action.